Bone Metastases and Metastatic Breast Cancer

 |How often is it given?|

 Bone, joint or muscle pain

-In some people, bisphosphonates and denosumab can cause joint or muscle pain [65-66].
-Although they are used to treat bone pain, they can also cause bone pain [65-66].
-These types of pain usually only last for 1-2 days, and only with the first treatment.
+In some people, bisphosphonates and denosumab can cause bone, joint or muscle pain .
+This type of pain usually only lasts for 1-2 days and is most common with the first treatment.

 Osteonecrosis of the jaw

 In rare cases, with either bisphosphonates or denosumab, a disorder called osteonecrosis of the jaw may occur [4,78-80].
 This is mostly a concern for people who take frequent doses of one of these drugs for long periods of time, and for those who have other oral health concerns such as smoking or tooth decay.